-Unauthorized car bursts into flames on US Air Force base
+Driver dies in fiery crash at US Air Force base

-(CNN)An unauthorized vehicle drove onto Travis Air Force Base in northern California, crashed and erupted into flames, killing the driver, authorities said.
+(CNN)An unauthorized vehicle drove onto Travis Air Force Base in Northern California, crashed and erupted into flames, killing the driver, authorities said.

 There were no other fatalities in the security breach Wednesday night, the base said in a statement.
 It did not identify the driver, but said the car "gained unauthorized access" through the main gate.